Horse Racing App Part 3

 While it fits my remit with the functions it has, there may be further features that you as a user would like to see added.

 Please send any thought, comments or requirements that you have via this Contact Us link.

 I know some people do not want to store the data in a SQL database, but still like the idea of their own ratings being calculated.
 We may well put a Save to CSV along with the database option in the App.
 If you do want to this it is possible to copy & paste the data from the App.
-Therefore you will be able to get the resulting data straight into a spreasheet.
+Read all about Using the App without a database here!